Jeanetted3v/Edu-Chatbot/README.md

 ## Demo
 Check out Edu Chatbot in action: [YouTube](https://youtu.be/nDMpLLQesEk)

-The diagram below illustrates the complete interaction flow demonstrated in the video:
+To help you understand what's happening in the demo video, here is a diagram to illustrate the complete interaction flow.
 ```mermaid
 flowchart TD
   Start([Demo Start]) --> A